v-p-b/ivmi/README.md

 ### Memory read/write

-You can access the raw memory of the VM using  virtual addressing.
+You can access the raw memory of the VM.

+In case of PID=0 the address is treated as *physical*, otherwise it's treated as virtual (for the given process).

 Example requests: